Volhynia (film): In Ukraine

 Following the recommendation of the Ukrainian ambassador to Poland, Andrii Deshchytsia, showing the film has been banned in Ukraine.
 Reportedly, the censorship was rationalized by the Ukrainian authorities, who alleged that the film "could cause unrest on the streets of Kyiv".
 The head of the Ukrainian Association in Poland, Piotr Tyma, supported the ban by asserting that the film undermined Polish-Ukrainian reconciliation efforts.
 The Ukrainian media accused the director of making a biased film "based only on Polish historical sources".
-The first such screening was planned by the Polish embassy in Kiev.
+The first such screening was planned by the Polish embassy in Kyiv.
 It was to have been followed by a discussion with the director.
 Among the Ukrainian guests invited to attend was the president, prime minister and some MPs.
 However, Ukraine's foreign ministry strongly recommended the Polish embassy to call off the screening for the sake of "public order".
 Accordingly, the Polish Foreign Ministry spokesman Rafał Sobczak said that the introductory screening had been cancelled.
 Talks might be held about a possible new date of limited viewing.
 The Polish Institute in Kyiv followed the recommendation from Ukraine's foreign ministry and called off the presentation of a film set against the backdrop of World War II massacres.

 During the production of the film, some Ukrainian actors who were invited to play characters rejected the offer after reading about them because they thought that the film propagated hate.